Downloading Sibelius Scorch

 - It may be necessary to restart your browser.

 - If you have difficulty in downloading one particular file, it is possible that it may be corrupted, in which case please get in touch, and I will re-upload it.

 Most users find the Sibelius website reliable; after all, it is a brand with a reputation to lose.
-But if you are reluctant to download the plugin, you will have to make do with the PDF files.
+But if you are reluctant to download the plugin, you will have to make do with the PDF and MIDI files.

 Using Sibelius Scorch